bikashlinux/DevopsLab/README.md

 * Run the Calculator.java file as 'Randoop Test Input' and customize the directory to 'src/test/java' and number of tests to any random number like 100
 * This generates random unit tests for Calculator.java and maven will include these in addition to the existing tests for running unit tests
 * Now the Build displays the coverage report in Jenkins with improved coverage
+* The build would fail incase there is any test case which is failing

 ### Analysis ###
 * We have used CheckStyle as the static analysis tool